iza-institute-of-labor-economics/gettsim/docs/functions.rst

 ========================================

 This section documents the internal functions provided by gettsim to model the tax and transfer system.
-They are sorted into compartments of the tax and transfer system.
+They are sorted alphabetically.

-You can click on the modules to inspect all functions in the modules.
+You can click on the functions in the table to be redirected to the functions signature further below.
 By clicking on the ``source`` hyperlink next to the function signatures, you can see the full source code of the function.

 .. automodsumm:: gettsim.functions